bloominstituteoftechnology/node-db1-project/queries.md

 ## find all customers that live in London.
 Returns 6 records.

+SELECT * FROM [Customers] WHERE City = 'London'
+ORDER BY CustomerID

 ## find all customers with postal code 1010.
 Returns 3 customers.

+SELECT * FROM [Customers] WHERE PostalCode LIKE '1010%'

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+SELECT Phone FROM Suppliers WHERE SupplierID = 11

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.